ebarriosjr/nomad-deploy-action/README.md

 | NOMAD_ADDR | The remote Nomad url.    | `http://127.0.0.1` | `https://example.com`      |
 | NOMAD_PORT | The remote Nomad port.   | `4646`             | `4646`                     |
 | VARIABLES  | Variables needed to template the file.
 Format variable=value.
 Space separated| | |

+Variables can also be set using the default nomad process by setting them with `NOMAD_VAR_name = value`